cbg-ethz/shorah/input.md

 title: How to prepare the input
 permalink: input.html
 ---
+## Prepare the input
+The input for any analysis, local or global, is a sorted bam file.
+Here below the basic steps to produce such an alignment.

 ### First of all, align the reads
 Since the mass adoption of next-generation sequencing, the bioinformatics community has produced an enormous number of read mappers (aligners).
 An